PowerShell/PowerShell/docs/building/osx.md

 The output directory will be slightly different because your runtime identifier is different.
 PowerShell will be at `./src/powershell-unix/bin/Linux/netcoreapp1.0/osx.10.11-x64/powershell`, or `osx.10.10` depending on your operating system version.
-Note that configuration is still `Linux` because it would be silly to make yet another separate configuration when it's used soley to work-around a CLI issue.
+Note that configuration is still `Linux` because it would be silly to make yet another separate configuration when it's used solely to work-around a CLI issue.